 If you have a Michaels near your home, it would be less expensive to buy it there using one of their 40% off coupons that are sometimes available in the local paper.
 I’m not sure if they have the coupons on their website or not…would be worth checking, though.
 If you have seen the pan in other stores while out shopping, please feel free to leave a comment saying where you’ve seen them available.

 I always grease my pans with shortening because that really seems to work best for making sure a cake doesn’t stick to the pan.
 It was really tricky getting it down into all the grooves…but the cakes came out very easily so it was worth the effort.
-A cooking spray would probably work…but I just prefer to use the regular stuff from the can.
+A cooking spray would probably work, but I just prefer to use the regular stuff from the can because I know it works.

 Next, I sprinkled them with sifted, powdered sugar and added Raspberry Preserves to the center where the little cakes are hollowed out.
 They were yummy!